 - advise, prescribe or administer medicines in line with training, law and guidance.

-- be aware of, or reduce as far as possible, any potential for harm associated with practice, including controlling and preventing infection, taking precautions to avoid potential health risks to colleagues, patients and public.
+- be aware of, or reduce as far as possible, any potential for harm associated with practice, including controlling and preventing infection, taking precautions to avoid potential health risks to colleagues, or people receiving care and the public.

 Promote professionalism and trust

-- maintain the level of health needed for safe and effective practice.
+- failed to maintain the level of health needed for safe and effective practice.

-- cooperate with investigations and audits, including requests to act as a witness.
+- failed to cooperate with investigations and audits, including requests to act as a witness.

-- tell us as soon as they could have about cautions or charges, conditional discharges or convictions for criminal offences.
+- failed to tell us as soon as they could have about cautions or charges, conditional discharges or convictions for criminal offences.

 Want to download and print whole sections of this FtP library?
 Visit the downloads page.